What are Pronouns?

 “Hello, my name is Charlie and I go by ‘he, him, his’ pronouns.
 What pronouns do you use?”

 “How would you like me to refer to you?”

-Both of these models create the opportunity for someone to reciprocate the sharing their pronouns with you in their introduction.
+Both of these models create the opportunity for someone to reciprocate by sharing their pronouns in their introduction.
 It can be a bit awkward the first few times you do this, but practice makes proficient!
 Further, you may get some folks who are confused when you introduce yourself with pronouns.
 It can be helpful to have a planned elevator pitch that you can share about why you’re sharing your pronouns.

 Please see the following video for more information and insights on how to share pronouns.

 [Video-Sharing Your Pronouns by the LGBT Equity Center]